-- " Ensuring appropriate systems are in place for the collection of potentially material information; - Reviewing potentially material information for potential disclosure obligations; and - " Consultation with the Board where appropriate.
+- " Ensuring appropriate systems are in place for the collection of potentially material information - " Reviewing potentially material information for potential disclosure obligations, and - " Consultation with the Board where appropriate.

-The Company Secretary and the Head of Investor Relations & Corporate Affairs are severally responsible for communication with the Australian Securities Exchange (ASX) in relation to listing rule obligations including continuous disclosure.
+The Company Secretary and the Head of Investor Relations and Corporate Affairs are severally responsible for communication with the Australian Securities Exchange (ASX) in relation to listing rule obligations including continuous disclosure.
+The Board reviews and approves all material announcements and periodic disclosures in line with the Continuous Disclosure Policy.
 All material ASX announcements are sent to the Board and Leadership Team promptly after release to the ASX.